Category: Travel Info

 Taxi Overcharges

-I already told you to skip the scooter – so taking a taxi is the next best option.
+We already covered skipping the scooter – so taking a taxi is the next best option.
 However, you need to be aware of taxi overcharges.
 Click here to view Cozumel taxis rates.
 You won’t hear this very often, but Cozumel is infamous for drivers who take advantage of tourists and overcharge for rides.

 What not to do in Cozumel taxis parked on the road outside the port